immutables/immutables.github.io/json.md

 * Clean JSON representation without any synthetic fields and quite flexible ways to map immutable object graphs
 * Use of code-generation and mostly compile-time overload resolution to create high-performance binding
-* By using _Jackson core API_ we gain high-performance and and flexibility to switch "dataformat" adapters
+* By using _Jackson core API_ we gain high-performance and flexibility to switch "dataformat" adapters

-Additional advantages arise from how _org.immutables_ facilities work together, specifically, very convenient and _MongoDB_ repositories are built on top of JSON document marshaling and BSON dataformat.
+Additional advantages arise from how _org.immutables_ facilities work together, specifically, very convenient _MongoDB_ repositories are built on top of JSON document marshaling and BSON dataformat.

 Usage
 -----